be3 launches on Saorview

 The transmitter network operator 2RN has advised us that due to essential engineering work, transmitter outages may occur in some areas over the coming days.
 This work may result in temporary loss or interruption to your usual Saorview service and we would like to apologise if this causes any inconvenience.

-Due to essential engineering work, our Bantry transmitter will be subject to breaks in transmission.
-This will occur between 11:00 and 16:00 on 28th October 2016.
+Due to essential engineering work by ESB Networks, our Ballybofey transmitter will be subject to a break in transmission, between 09:30 and 16:00 on 17th February 2017.

 Saorview launches new mobile app